BitWin24/explorer/test/rollback/README.md

 ### Requires

-* All requirements from explorer README
+* All requirements from explorer README.md
-* Builded explorer
+* Ready to use explorer
 * Docker
 * Python3
-* Pymongo module for python
+* Pymongo (pip3 install pymongo)

 ### Set parameters

 In order for everything to work correctly, you need to configure the test.
-Open `explorer_test_run.py` and set parameters:
+Open `rollback_test_run.py` and set parameters:

     # please, set 5454 rpcport in explorer settings.json file
+    # and "user": rpcuser, "pass": rpcpassword

     # mongo
     # set your port